-Cataract surgery, dry eyes and glaucoma: FAQAn interview with Erwin Bouwman, Manager Clinical Research at OPHTEC, 12 November 2020
+Cataract surgery, dry eyes and glaucoma: FAQAn interview with Erwin Bouwman, Manager Clinical Research at OPHTEC by OPHTEC, 12 November 2020

 Erwin Bouwman is manager of the Clinical Research department at Ophtec and conducts research into clinical products.
 Erwin regularly receives questions about the consequences of cataract surgery, such as dry eyes or glaucoma.
 Below, he answers a number of frequently asked questions.

 Cataract surgery can cause dry eyes or exacerbate the symptoms patients were already experiencing.
 It particularly affects people who do not apply eye drops often enough, so it is important to remember to do this.